-Figure 77: Example workpiece - drilling a row of holes
+Figure 71: Example workpiece - drilling a row of holes

-5.9.1 Opening the program

-Tap Program run in the main menu

-- > A dialog box opens.

-- Select the Internal/Programs storage location in the dialog

-- ► Tap the file Example.i

-- ► Tap Open

-- > The selected program is opened.
+5.11.1 Open program

+- ► Tap Program run on the product in the main menu - > The user interface for Program Run is displayed - ► Tap Open program in the program management - > A dialog box opens. - Select the storage location in the dialog, e.g. Internal/Programs or USB mass storage device - ► Tap the file Example.i - Tap Open - > The selected program is opened.

-5.9.2 Running a program
+5.11.2 Running a program

-- ▶ On the radial drilling machine, insert drill Ø 5.0 mm into the spindle

-- ► Tap NC START on the program control

-- > The product marks the first block Tool call of the program.

-- > The wizard displays the relevant instructions.
+- ightharpoonup On the machine, insert drill $\varnothing$ 5.0 mm into the spindle - Tap NC START on the program control - > The product marks the first block Tool call of the program. - > The wizard displays the relevant instructions.

 - ► Tap NC START again to begin machining

 - > The spindle speed is set, and the first machining block is highlighted.

-- The single steps of the Row of holes machining block are displayed.
+- > The single steps of the Row of holes machining block are displayed.

 - Move the axes to the first position

 - Drill all the way through with the Z axis

-- Call the next step in the Row of holes machining block with Next
+- Call the next step in the Row of holes machining block with

 - > The next step is called.

-- ► Move the axes to the next position
+- Move the axes to the next position

-- Follow the instructions in the wizard
+- ▶ Follow the instructions in the wizard

 - After you have drilled the row of holes, tap Close

 - > Machining is ended.

 - > The program is reset.

 - > The wizard is closed.